tldr-pages/tldr/pages/common/gibo.md

 `gibo list`

-- Write a boilerplate to `stdout`:
+- Write a boilerplate to stdout:

 `gibo dump {{boilerplate}}`